 “Heh.
 Okay, bye.”
 He listened to the dead line for several seconds before hanging up.

 It was not a place for impressing a girl.
 Or was it?
 Tess wasn’t like anyone he’d ever met.
-He drifted into the room, uncertain, went over to the table, and was about to drop into his seat, when he paused to look out the window.
+He drifted into the room, went over to the table, and was about to drop into his seat, when he paused to look out the window.

 Below the back lawn, the slope dropped off to a view of Portland, the Willamette River winding among its sun-shot towers.
 The sky, cirrus-painted, had gone an orange pink, and fifty miles away the upper glaciers of Mount Hood’s conical spire flared like a beacon.
 Just visible to the north over the distant arch of the Fremont suspension bridge, the rounder dome of Mount St. Helens shone under a veil of what might have been either cloud or ash.
 For the first time in over a hundred and twenty years, several minor eruptions had shaken the mountain, and now only researchers were allowed within a wide quarantine zone around it.

-Rei said he had the best view in the West Hills.
+Rei said Steve had the best view in the West Hills.
 It didn’t take much imagination to see it as a fantastic kingdom, a capital of glass towers that had been reared by magic amid untamed lands, where monsters crawled the ancient lava tubes beneath white-capped volcanoes.
 He sat down and swiveled back and forth, pondering his spare redoubt.
 Yep, he decided, it could be a lot worse.